 Now for the segue.
 Thanks for indulging me.

-3 Points Urban Brewery, Cincinnati’s newest craft beer stronghold in the city’s center, exhibits bear-like qualities if you think about it.
+3 Points Urban Brewery, Pendleton’s craft beer stronghold, exhibits bear-like qualities if you think about it.
 It already has a commanding presence as the only brewery in Pendleton, it’s open day and night, and it’s already expertly tackled a wide variety of beer.
 It’s also a unique brewery with three distinct qualities under its umbrella: its bar is art, its space is an experience, and its beer is delicious.

 The only thing it doesn’t have in common with bears is its need to hibernate.
-Luckily for us, Pendleton isn’t sleeping on the craft brewing scene now that 3 Points is up and roaring.
+Luckily for us, Pendleton isn’t sleeping on the craft brewing scene since 3 Points got up and roaring.

 3 THINGS TO LOVE ABOUT 3 POINTS

 - Its location

 - Its aesthetic